123cpb/AutoBox/README.md

 * Automatically generate Gromacs structure files from Gaussian output files.
 * Place gaussian outputs in the data/gaussian_outputs file
-* Requires python environment with acpype
+* Requires python environment with acpype. pip install -r requirements.txt to get modules

 **What it does**
 Antechamber - convert .log to mol2 antechamber and tleap. parameterises molecules